UMich-BipedLab/C-Frost/README.md

 ## Installation

 C-Frost needs [Ipopt](https://projects.coin-or.org/Ipopt) to be installed on your system to run.
-You can follow the [official documentation](https://www.coin-or.org/Ipopt/documentation/node2.html), or you can follow the steps we've used [here](INSTALLATION.md).
+You can follow the [official documentation](https://www.coin-or.org/Ipopt/documentation/node2.html), but we recommend you follow the steps we've used [here](INSTALLATION.md).

 ## Descriptions